-There are two major projects under way with backing from the U.S. Department of Energy (DOE) to design and build advanced reactors that still use water as the moderator and the heat transfer medium.
-Both designs are Small Modular Reactors (SMRs), although this term describes reactor size and ability to combine multiple standardized modules, not technology.
-They are the NuScale Power small modular reactor, and the Holtec 160 small modular reactor.
+There are three major projects under way in North America, some with backing from the U.S. Department of Energy (DOE), to design and build advanced reactors that still use water as the moderator and the heat transfer medium.
+All three designs are Small Modular Reactors (SMRs), although this term describes reactor size and ability to combine multiple standardized modules, not technology.
+They are the NuScale Power small modular reactor, GE-Hitachi's BWRX-300, and the Holtec 160 small modular reactor.